7: Algae - an Introduction

 (some material below for red and green macroalgae from https://bio.libretexts.org/Bookshelv...nd_Green_Algae)

 The red algae are almost exclusively marine; some are unicellular, but most are multicellular.
 They have true chloroplasts with two membranes (no remnant peptidoglycan) containing chlorophyll.
-Like the cyanobacteria, they use phycobilins as antenna pigments, phycoerythrin (which makes them red), and phycocyanin.
-Red pigment allows the red algae to photosynthesize at deeper depths than the green or brown algae, harnessing more of the blue light waves that penetrate deeper into the water column.
+Like cyanobacteria, they use phycobilins as antenna pigments: phycoerythrin (which gives them a red color) and phycocyanin.
+Red pigment allows red algae to photosynthesize at greater depths than green or brown algae, harnessing more of the blue light that penetrates deeper into the water column.
 Unlike green algae and plants, red algae store carbohydrates as Floridean starch, which has glucose in α(1,4) linkages and occasional α(1,6) linkages, similar to amylopectin.
 Agar, the base for culturing bacteria and other microorganisms, is extracted from a red alga.
 Multicellular forms can be filamentous, leafy, sheet-like, coralloid, or crust-like.
 Some examples are shown in Figure \(\PageIndex{7}\).

 ![]() |